 There are benches available throughout the display, so you can sit and rest whenever you need to.
 The museum is also ADA compliant and wheelchair accessible.
 Part of the tour is outside, so do be prepared for that in how you dress.
 You can add a fun twist to the museum by visiting after dark to see all the signs lit up.
-Find out more information about the museum here.
+Find out more information about the Neon Museum.

 Another great stop in Vegas is the Fountains of Bellagio.
 It’s a beautifully choreographed water show that is set to both lights and music.
 The show runs every 30 minutes during the late morning and throughout the afternoon.
 If you wait to go later, between 8 p.m. and midnight, the shows happen every 15 minutes.
 The fountain show is free and can be viewed by lining up along the lake perimeter and sidewalks along Las Vegas Boulevard.
 If you’re in a wheelchair, it’s a good idea to get there 10 to 15 minutes before the show starts to get in front of people for an unobstructed view.

 Washington D.C. is such a nice city to visit!
 It’s full of history and, conveniently enough, many of the best attractions there are free!
 One free thing you can do is visit the White House.
 You will need to get tickets for a tour in advance and be sure to bring an ID to get in.
 Once you’re there, though, the tour is completely accessible!
 You will receive your own escort, and if you’re in need of a wheelchair, they do have some you can borrow.
 Just let them know that you’d like one at the visitors’ entrance.
-Go here for more information.

 If you’re looking for an easy way to get around, the Capitol Visitor Center Office of Visitor Services runs a shuttle service that goes from Independence Avenue to First St. SW.
 It helps make Washington a great place for those looking for vacations with minimal walking!
-You can find more information about it here.

 Another great stop in Washington is the Lincoln Memorial.
 It is completely accessible and even has accessible bathrooms and water fountains!
 To reach the interior section, you can take an elevator located in the ground level lobby.
 There are also ramps from the street level to the basement.
 This one also happens to be free!
 For more information, click here.